ThorstenDoherr/brain/README.md

 NOTICE: The MAC plugin is not yet tested.

 ## Version history
+2024.05.17
+* Correction of the help file pertaining the "brain fit" command
+* small improvements of the code examples in the help file

 2023.05.12
 * Recompiled and tested the MAC plugin on a M1 machine (still no MP support for MAC).